practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 `Stream` is nothing more than a wrapper around a Ruby `IO` object that abstracts away all the low-level details of reading and writing that were discussed throughout this article.
-The `Server` object we make use of in `IOLoop#accept` is implemented in a similar fashion but is focused on accepting incoming connections instead:
+The `Server` object we make use of in `IOLoop#listen` is implemented in a similar fashion but is focused on accepting incoming connections instead:

 ```ruby